-Elementary and preschool parents may not pick up students from their classrooms, unless permission has been given from the office.
+Elementary and preschool parents may not pick up students from their classrooms.
 Please come through the carpool line off Calais Circle, where we will call for your child on the intercom and help them into your vehicle.
-For parents with students in both elementary and junior high/high school, there are two options for afternoon carpool:

-- 1. Parents may come through the junior high/high school carpool that begins at 2:30 p.m., and then come through the elementary carpool that starts at 2:40 p.m. - 2.
+- For parents with students in both elementary and junior high/high school, there are two options for afternoon carpool: - 1.
+Parents may come through the junior high/high school carpool that begins at 2:30 p.m., and then come through the elementary carpool that starts at 2:40 p.m. - 2.
 The older students may come to meet their younger siblings at the elementary carpool line at 2:40 p.m.
 Parents, please come no earlier than 2:50 p.m. to avoid having to wait for the older sibling to arrive at the elementary campus.
 Parents will pick up students through the elementary carpool line off Calais Circle.